marcusrossel/marcusrossel.github.io/_posts/2020-02-29-kaleidoscope-3.md

 > Modules are the top level container of all other LLVM Intermediate Representation (IR) objects. [↗](https://llvm.org/doxygen/classllvm_1_1Module.html#details)

-That is, if we want to create a representation of something like an if-expression or a binary operation in LLVM-IR, we need to place it in such a module container.
+That is, if we want to create a representation of something like an if-else expression or a binary operation in LLVM-IR, we need to place it in such a module container.
 The type of such a container is `LLVMModuleRef`.
-Although *LLVM* allows for multiple modules per program, we will only need one.
+Although LLVM allows for multiple modules per program, we will only need one.

 Also, we will of course need access to the AST from which to generate IR: